isomerpages/moe-ganengsengpri/_gesps-family/Principal.md

 title: Principal
 permalink: /gesps-family/principal/
 description: ""
+variant: markdown
 ---
 #### Principal's Message

 <img src="/images/Mr Roy (edited).jpg" style="width:35%; margin-right:20px; vertical-align:middle;" align="left">

 <p align="justify">In Gan Eng Seng Primary School, we have a &nbsp;strong culture of care and learning amongst the students and staff as well as the partnership we have with our parents and different stakeholders.
-So thank you all and we look forward to 2023 as we continue to provide all&nbsp;GESPians&nbsp;with a holistic education in a caring, safe and positive learning environment for them to learn for life.<br></p>
+So thank you all and we look forward to 2024 as we continue to provide all&nbsp;GESPians&nbsp;with a holistic education in a caring, safe and positive learning environment for them to learn for life.<br></p>

 **_Our Vision: Learners with Grit, Citizens with Heart_**